canonical/cloud-init/doc/rtd/index.rst

 ########################

-``Cloud-init`` is the *industry standard* multi-distribution method for cross-platform cloud instance initialisation.
+``Cloud-init`` is the *industry standard* multi-distribution method for cross-platform cloud instance initialization.
 It is supported across all major public cloud providers, provisioning systems for private cloud infrastructure, and bare-metal installations.